-- 1. Unprofessional behavior (as related to the clinical setting and patient care). - 2.
+- 1. Unprofessional behavior - 2.
 Clinical incompetence. - 3.
 Inadequate performance while on probation (i.e. receives a deficient grade or violates the conditions of probation). - 4.
 Failure to make satisfactory progress towards graduation.

 Prior to dismissal, the Academic Promotions Committee will review the student's entire record including, when appropriate, the recommendations of the Grades Committee(s).
 The student will receive written notification of the date and time when the Committee will meet to review the student's academic record.
 The student will be given an opportunity to discuss and clarify any issue regarding dismissal (see Appeals process described under the Grades Committee section).
 A majority vote is required for dismissal.